Programs and Teaching in Science

 The Faculty of Science offers programs leading to the degree of Bachelor of Science (B.Sc.).
 Admission is selective; fulfilment of the minimum requirements does not guarantee acceptance.
 Admission criteria are described in the Undergraduate Admissions Guide, found at www.mcgill.ca/applying.

 There are also two Diploma programs offered in Science.
-The Diploma in Environment, under McGill School of Environment > Diploma in Environment (30 credits), is a 30-credit program available to holders of a B.Sc. or B.A. or equivalent.
-The Diploma in Meteorology is a one-year program available to holders of a degree in Mathematics, Engineering, Physics and other appropriate disciplines who wish to qualify for a professional career in Meteorology; see Atmospheric and Oceanic Sciences (ATOC) > Diploma in Meteorology (30 credits).
+The Diploma in Environment, in McGill School of Environment > Undergraduate > Browse Academic Programs > Diploma (Dip.)
+Environment (30 credits), is a 30-credit program available to holders of a B.Sc. or B.A. or equivalent.
+The Diploma in Meteorology is a one-year program available to holders of a degree in Mathematics, Engineering, Physics, and other appropriate disciplines who wish to qualify for a professional career in Meteorology; see Atmospheric and Oceanic Sciences (ATOC) > Diploma (Dip.)
+Meteorology (30 credits).
 All credits for these diplomas must be completed at McGill.

-In addition to the Major program in Software Engineering offered in the Faculty of Science, there is also a Bachelor of Software Engineering program offered jointly with the Faculty of Engineering (refer to Faculty of Engineering > Department of Electrical and Computer Engineering).
+In addition to the Major program in Software Engineering offered in the Faculty of Science, there is also a Bachelor of Software Engineering program offered jointly with the Faculty of Engineering (refer to Faculty of Engineering > Undergraduate > Browse Academic Units & Programs > Electrical and Computer Engineering).

-Finally, the Faculties of Arts and Science jointly offer the Bachelor of Arts and Science (B.A. & Sc.), which is described under Bachelor of Arts & Science.
+Finally, the Faculties of Arts and Science jointly offer the Bachelor of Arts and Science (B.A. & Sc.), which is described in Bachelor of Arts & Science.